remla24-team7/operation/README.md

 This should deploy three pods distributed on the controller, node1 and node2.
 Open the Prometheus dashboard and move on to Status >> Targets to find the metrics endpoint.

-To add the dashboard, navigate to the Grafana dashboard at http://192.168.56.110:30020.
+- To add the dashboard, navigate to the Grafana dashboard at http://192.168.56.110:30020.

     The login credentials are:

     login: *admin*

     password: *prom-operator*

-Now add Prometheus as a data source (Configuration > Data sources), the URL for Prometheus is http://192.168.56.110:30010
+- Now add Prometheus as a data source (Configuration > Data sources), the URL for Prometheus is http://192.168.56.110:30010

-Import our dashboards by clicking on Dashboards > New > New Dashboard > Import a dashboard
+- Import our dashboards by clicking on Dashboards > New > New Dashboard > Import a dashboard

-Our dashboards containing the gauge, counter and histogram metric are located here: [Gauge dashboard](./kubernetes/monitoring/remla24-team7-monitoring-counter.json), [Counter dashboard](./kubernetes/monitoring/remla24-team7-monitoring-counter.json), [Histogram dashboard](./kubernetes/monitoring/remla24-team7-monitoring-histogram.json).
+- Our dashboards containing the gauge, counter and histogram metric are located here: [Gauge dashboard](./kubernetes/monitoring/remla24-team7-monitoring-gauge.json), [Counter dashboard](./kubernetes/monitoring/remla24-team7-monitoring-counter.json), [Histogram dashboard](./kubernetes/monitoring/remla24-team7-monitoring-histogram.json).

-Copy the JSON file for each dashboard separately and paste them into the text box.
+- Copy the JSON file for each dashboard separately and paste them into the text box.
 Finally, click on load to import the dashboard.

-If everything worked correctly, you should see something like this:
+If everything worked correctly, the dashboard should be visible in Grafana:

 ![Grafana_gauge](./images/Grafana_gauge.png)

 ## Istio Service Mesh
-The Istio service mesh can be applied through the K3S cluster, or through Minikube.
-Instructions are provided for both methods.
+The Istio service mesh can be applied through the K3s cluster, or through Minikube.
+Instructions are provided here are provided for K3s.
+To apply Istio through Minikube, please find the instructions for weekly assignments by opening the drop down bar and checking out [Running instructions for minikube](#2-running-instructions-for-minikube).
 ### 1. Running instructions for K3S

 Kiali has already been provisioned through the Ansible playbook, to apply Prometheus and Jaeger for Kiali: please navigate to your local Istio installation and run the following commands: